georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 `inkex/elements` directory and module names all start with an underscore `_`.
 It indicates that those are internal modules and we should not directly import those modules.
-When `inkex` module loads an SVG file, it uses those custom element classes and returns objects of custom element class instead of generic `lxml` `Element` class.
+When `inkex` module loads an SVG file, it uses those custom element classes and returns objects of custom element class instead of generic `Element` class of `lxml`.

-The `inkex` module authors did the hard work of writing custom element classes.
+The `inkex` module creators did the hard work of writing custom element classes.
 It currently has 64 classes included in Inkscape 1.1 release.
 Here are a few examples.

 ```